djdhillxn/graduado/README.md

 Graduate School Application Tracker is a Flask-based web application designed to help users track and manage their applications to various graduate programs.
 It features user authentication, a dashboard for managing applications, and functionality for tracking letters of recommendation and personal statements.

-## Features
-- User registration and login
-- Dashboard for tracking graduate school applications
-- Add, edit, and delete functionality for application records, letters of recommendation, and personal statements
-- Responsive design for various devices

 ## Tech Stack
 - **Backend**: Flask (Python)
 - **Database**: SQLite